Tranchillo/Analyze-HD/Analyze-HD README_EN.md

 - The script ignores file access errors (e.g., insufficient permissions).
 - File size is checked against a predefined threshold of 1 GB.
 This value can be modified by editing the `size_limit` variable in the script.

-## Contribute

-If you want to contribute to the project, follow these steps:
-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Submit a pull request.

 ## License

-This project is distributed under the MIT license.
+This project is distributed under the GPL-3.0 license.
 For more details, see the LICENSE file.

----

-### Contact

-For questions or suggestions, you can open an issue on [GitHub](https://github.com/Tranchillo/Analyze-HD/issues).